 Additional liability issues in ride-sharing accident cases include possible ride-sharing company’s negligent hiring.
 Our ride-sharing experts will look into things like the ride-share driver’s driving record for accident history, speeding violations, impaired driving history, and other evidence of patterned dangerous or negligent driving.
 Ride-share companies may run background checks prior to hiring their drivers, but did they do enough in your case to ensure that your driver was not a danger to you and others on the road?

-If you were injured in a car accident involving a ride-share vehicle, contact our El Cajon ride-sharing accident attorney at the The Law Offices of Eugene G. Bruno for a consultation.
+If you were injured in a car accident involving a ride-share vehicle, contact our El Cajon ride-sharing accident attorney at the The Eugene Bruno & Associates for a consultation.
 Our experienced ride-share accident team will review the facts of your case and develop a legal strategy to see that you are fully compensated for your injuries.